the dangers of fast food for pets

 The dog in question was a morbidly obese Dachshund (26 lbs. and change), having difficulty walking and suffering from chronic back pain.
 While I was stunned by her doggie dietary details, she was far from alone in burger buying for her hound.
 According to recent research, one out of every six U.S. households visits their favorite fast food joint to buy chow for their pooch.
 That’s not healthy.

-1) Too Many Calories and Simple Starches.
-Most fast food sandwiches consist of a little protein with a lot of bread.
+Most fast-food sandwiches consist of a little protein with a lot of bread.
 That's almost the exact opposite of a nutritious meal for a dog or cat.
 A typical single burger will have 250 to 700 calories.
 For a 20-lb. dog, that single serving is about an entire day’s worth of food.
-Add cheese, sauces and all the extras and you’ve got a calorie grenade sure to explode any waistline.
+Add cheese, sauces, and all the extras and you’ve got a calorie grenade sure to explode any waistline.

-2) Too Much Salt.
 Most fast foods have too much sodium or salt for many dogs and cats – and humans.
 If you have an older pet in particular, please be careful with salty foods.
-High blood pressure, kidney problems and even neurological problems can be caused or worsened by high sodium intake.
+High blood pressure, kidney problems, and even neurological problems can be caused or worsened by high sodium intake.

-4) Sugar and Sweets.
-Many pet owners add a little ice cream or dessert to their fast food fare.
+Many pet owners add a little ice cream or dessert to their fast-food fare.
 In addition to packing on the pounds, excess sugar causes an insulin spike and inflammation that has been linked to many diseases, including development of diabetes and several cancers.
 Skip the sweets.